Sakshi-015/resume-project/README.md

 # SHAPEAI WEB DEVLOPMENT BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by SHAPEAI .
 The instructor during the  session was Mr. Shaurya Sinha (a Data Analyst at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.
-<br>I got have hands on experience on:
+<br>I got to have hands on experience on:
 <li>HTML
   <li>CSS
     <br> during these 7 days, and everything was explained from the very basics so that anyone with zero experience on programming can learn.